trong-nguyen/udacity-neighborhood-map/README.md

 # Xplore-It - Neighborhood Explorer App
+This app represents my essential thinking in designing the front-end side of web apps: minimal (yet meet all design requirements), well-written (code quality), and performant.
 A single page web app features interesting places around a selected neighborhood.
+The app pull data from multiple resources (Yelp, Foursquare and Twitter) to provide users with an insightful view of the surrounding neighborhood.
+The app is fully responsive for all display types: mobiles, tablets and monitors.
+The tech stack includes Knockout.js for MVVM pattern, Bootstrap for UI and Google API for maps and locations.
+The app is a pleasure to checkout: minimal design, performant and fully functional.

 ## Dependencies
 - MVVM pattern by KnockoutJS